Rheidol Falls railway station

 Rheidol Falls railway station is a railway station serving Rheidol Falls in Ceredigion in Mid-Wales.
 It is an intermediate station and request stop on the preserved narrow gauge 1 ft 11¾ in (603 mm) Vale of Rheidol Railway.
+This is one of the two stations of the railway, along with Rhiwfron, which has no road access.

 Access

 The station is inaccessible by road.
 A footpath leads from the valley floor to a level crossing, and then on up the hill above the line.
 The footpath is well-used by walkers.

 Facilities

 The station has had limited facilities during its lifetime, despite being open throughout the history of the railway, except for a short closure during World War Two.
 Following the provision of grant money from the European Union for rural community infrastructure investment, the station was considerably developed during 2013 and now has a raised-level and surfaced platform, fencing and an attractive period (replica) station building.